Daniel Mengden: CTBC Brothers

 On January 17, 2024, Mengden signed with the CTBC Brothers of the Chinese Professional Baseball League.
 In 25 starts for the team, he compiled a 10–3 record and 2.86 ERA with 114 strikeouts across 154 innings pitched.
 With the Brothers, Mengden won the 2024 Taiwan Series.

 On January 23, 2025, Mengden re-signed with the Brothers.
 On March 5, Mengden was released by the Brothers due to failing an internal drug test.

 Tecolotes de los Dos Laredos

 On March 11, 2025, Mengden signed with the Tecolotes de los Dos Laredos of the Mexican League.
 On June 26, Mengden signed a minor league contract with the Arizona Diamondbacks; however, the transaction never materialized, and Mengden was reactivated by the team on July 5.
+In 17 starts, he posted a 8–5 record with a 4.00 ERA, 67 strikeouts, and 33 walks across 90 innings pitched.

+Mengden logged 14 starts for the Tecolotes in 2026, compiling a 5–1 record with a 2.31 ERA, 65 strikeouts, and 15 walks in 74 innings of work.

+Sultanes de Monterrey

+On July 6, 2026, Mengden and Harold Ramírez were traded to the Sultanes de Monterrey of the Mexican League.

 Personal life

 Daniel is the oldest son of Beth and Joe Mengden, and has four siblings: an older sister, Victoria; and younger siblings, Michael and Gabrielle.
 Mengden was home schooled through eighth grade, at which time his parents ultimately decided to place him in public high school in order to further his baseball career.
-Victoria is a highschool math teacher and his younger siblings are professional dancers; Michael with the Cincinnati Ballet and Gabrielle with Oklahoma City Ballet.
+Victoria is a highschool math teacher and has three younger siblings-Michael, Rachel and Gabrielle.
+Michael is with the Cincinnati Ballet and Gabrielle with Oklahoma City Ballet.
 Daniel married Danielle Bishop on November 7, 2020, in Houston, Texas.